michelmbem/AddyScript/docs/expressions.md

 * **Decimal number**: just like floating-point numbers with a mandatory 'd' or 'D' suffix.

+* **Complex number**: Any literal numeric value that has the suffix "i" or "I" is considered the imaginary part of a complex number.
+This makes AddyScript have a very natural syntax for representing complex numbers, as in "2 - 5i" or "1 + 2i".
+When the imaginary part is 1, it should be represented as "1i" or "1I".
+Simply typing "i" or "I" will cause the AddyScript interpreter to look for a variable with that name.

 * **Date**: any valid date between backticks (**e.g.**: \``2008-04-11`\`, \``2:30 PM`\`, \``05/18/2009 13:04`\`).

 * **String**: a sequence of unicode characters between single or double quotes.
 When a backslash (\\) appears in a string, it alters the meaning of the following characters.
 Combinations of backslash and its followers are called **escape sequences** and have the following meaning: